pingzaiwang/LpSq-QuasiNorm/README.md

 ## Acknowledgements

-We sincerely thank Dr. Zhifan Li for the exceptionally prompt and helpful responses to our questions on the technical details of Li et al. (2024), especially for clarifying several proof arguments during late-night correspondence.
+We sincerely thank Dr. Zhifan Li, the first author of “Estimating Double Sparse Structures over $\ell_u(\ell_q)$-Balls:
+Minimax Rates and Phase Transition,” for his exceptionally prompt and helpful responses to our questions on the technical details of that work, especially for clarifying several proof arguments during late-night correspondence. 👍